Wednesday, December 30, 2020

 summer dreams

-atoss on straw beds.
+atoss on a straw bed.

-a scythe might reap through
+a scythe could reap through

 if it writhed like a snake,